-If you’re one of the many office workers celebrating (or commiserating) a year of working from home in March, you might be thinking about ways to get out of the city and find more space.
+Thinking about going off-grid?
+If you're one of the many office workers celebrating (or commiserating) a year of working from home in March, you might be thinking about ways to get out of the city and find more space.
 And what better way to find more space, and the serenity that comes with it, than going off the grid?
-Or maybe you’re looking for a more sustainable way of living, or simply want to save on expensive utility bills.
+Or maybe you're looking for a more sustainable and slow way of living, or simply want to save on expensive utility bills.

 But before you unplug and head for the bush, there are a few things to consider ahead of making your first foray into off-grid living.
 In this blog, we explore what it means to live off the grid including pros and cons, upfront costs and on-going benefits.
 Plus we delve into how one couple is living in spectacular sustainable style in their off-grid Snowy Mountains modular home.

 Ecoliv Jindabyne project - the design settles into the contours of the land.